 However, the fact that this litter is only available in large economical sizes (18, 20, and 40 pounds) makes it difficult for some people to handle.
 In addition, it produces a little dust, although the packaging mentions that it is 99% dust-free.
 But overall, thanks to its many other features, Dr. Elsey’s Precious Cat Ultra Premium is more than deserving of its top spot on our list.

 2. Arm & Hammer Slide Cat Litter – Best Value

 Arm & Hammer Clump & Seal Slide Clumping Cat Litter offers great value.
 This litter offers the same features and benefits as other more expensive brands, namely good clumping, dust-free, very easy to clean, and adequate for multiple cats.
 However, don’t be fooled by the claims on the packaging: the smell of cat pee will hit your nostrils long before seven days if you forget to pick up the clumps!
 It is healthier for the cat if you clean their litter box more frequently.

 3. World’s Best Cat Litter – Premium Choice

 Does World’s Best Cat Litter Multiple Cat Lotus Blossom Scented live up to its name?
 If you like vegetable litter (made of corn in this case), flushable, eco-friendly, and particularly efficient for odor control, then yes, this premium litter is worth the cost.

 In addition to being clumping and friendly to septic tanks, this litter releases very little dust and has a pleasant lotus blossom scent.
 But beware, while most users and their cats are not bothered by this smell, others describe it as a mixture of grandmother’s perfume and old potpourri.
-Luckily, if you don’t like the smell but enjoy its other features, this litter is also available in Original Unscented and Lavender.
+Luckily, if you don’t like the smell but enjoy its other features, this litter is also available in Original Unscented or Lavender.

 4. Tidy Cats Lightweight Cat Litter – Best for Multi-Cat